2024sabuhiabbasov/unit4_2023-project/README.md

 ### Flow Diagram 2 - Login Feature
 ![login.jpeg](assets%2Flogin.jpeg)
 <p align="center">
   <i>Figure 4</i> - The flow diagram for the login feature is depicted in Figure 4.
-It shows how the login feature is going to work.
+It shows how the login feature is going to work if the fields are left blank, passwords do not match, or the user doesn't exist in the database.
 </p>

 ### Flow Diagram 3 - New Review Feature